ArnoldPretoriusUCT/Introduction-to-Robotics/Hardware/Mechanical Design and Assembly/Manufacturing_and_assembly.md

 ### 1. Solder motors to ESC.

-``no need to cut down motor wires``

 Solder the three motor leads from each motor to the ESC according to the diagram below.
 The order of the motor wires in each cluster is not important at this stage because the order determines the rotation direction of the motor, which can also be reversed during the ESC calibration and setup procedure.
+There is also no need to cut down the motor wires to size.

 See [here](https://www.youtube.com/watch?v=2funvs3nU7U) for a useful soldering guide specifically for drone components.

-### 2. Solder XT30 male to ESC via 16 AWG wire
+### 2. Solder XT30 male to ESC via 18 AWG wire
-Solder 50mm of 16 AWG wire to the XT30 male, with red to positive and black to negative.
+Solder 50mm of 18 AWG wire to the XT30 male, with red to positive and black to negative.
 (See [here](https://www.youtube.com/watch?v=2zlw-wo52q8) for help)

 Solder the other ends of the above wires to the ESC (red to positive and black to negative).

 ``Image showing what it should look like now``

 ### 3. Solder the power supply connector
-Solder the rest of the 16 AWG wire to the female side of the XT30 connector (red to positive and black to negative).
+Solder the rest of the 18 AWG wire to the female side of the XT30 connector (red to positive and black to negative).

 ### 4. Mount Flight Controller/ESC stack to the frame

-``Add vibration isolators``
+Add all eight vibration isolators to each of the monting holes on the flight controller and ESC.

 Mount flight controller and ESC stack to the frame with two sets of the included M3 screws and nylon lock nuts.

-``tighten screws  until the top of the screw is flush with the top of the nut``
+Tighten the screws until the top of the screw is flush with the top of the nylon lock nut.

 The orientation of the flight controller with respect to the ESC should be so that the USB-C port and the previously soldered power cable face opposite directions.
 The orientation of the stack, as a whole, on the frame is not important.